 Spinal motor neurons (MNs) are a highly specialized type of neurons that reside in the ventral horns and project axons to muscles to control their movement.
-Degeneration of MNs is implicated in a number of devastating diseases, including spinal muscular atrophy (SMA), amyotrophic lateral sclerosis (ALS), Charcot-Marie-Tooth and poliomyelitis disease. iPSC-derived motor neurons are valuable tools for biochemical analysis, disease modelling and clinical application of these diseases [2,3].
+Neurodegenerative diseases, such as spinal muscular atrophy (SMA), amyotrophic lateral sclerosis (ALS), Charcot-Marie-Tooth and poliomyelitis disease are a result of the progressive degeneration of motor neurons.
+Furthermore, motor neurons derived from normal, or patient induced pluripotent stem cells (iPSCs) enable the generation of cell models with features relevant to human physiology, thus making it a valuable tool for biochemical analysis, disease modelling and other broad range of clinical applications [2,3].

 Brady ST. (1993).
 “Motor neurons and neurofilaments in sickness and in health.
 Cell.
 9;73(1):1-3.

 Dolmetsch R, Geschwind DH.
 (2011) “The human brain in a dish: the promise of iPSC-derived neurons”.
 Cell.
 145(6):831-4.

 Payne NL, Sylvain A, O’Brien C, Herszfeld D, Sun G, Bernard CC.
 (2015) “Application of human induced pluripotent stem cells for modeling and treating neurodegenerative diseases.”
 New Biotechnology.
 25;32(1):212-28.